MelonaWhenUComes/hdel/hdel-web/src/main/resources/static/vendors/bootstrap/site/docs/4.3/getting-started/accessibility.md

 ### Visually hidden content

 Content which should be visually hidden, but remain accessible to assistive technologies such as screen readers, can be styled using the `.sr-only` class.
-This can be useful in situations where additional visual information or cues (such as meaning denoted through the use of color) need to also be conveyed to non-visual users.
+This can be useful in situations where additional visual information or cues (such as meaning denoted through the use of color) need to also be conveyed to non-visual user.

 {% highlight html %}
 <p class="text-danger">